 - There may be neighborhood resistance to rezoning, especially "upzoning" single-family residential areas.
-This action would need significant community engagement. - The City should prioritize rezoning in areas with the greatest potential for housing development or redevelopment, particularly for higher density multifamily or mixed-use development.
-Specifically, rezoning should be targeted for areas along the Highway 43 Corridor and the Waterfront area.
-The Vision43 and Waterfront projects will likely include adoption of new mixed-use zones that will likely allow higher density multifamily as a component of mixed-use development. - Certain areas of the City have zoning designations that do not align with residential Comprehensive Plan designations that may be rezoned to residential for consistency with the Comprehensive Plan.
+This strategy would need significant community engagement. - The City also may rezone areas within the Waterfront area and Highway 43 corridor from commercial to mixed use designations as part of current Vision43 and Waterfront projects.
+This also will expand opportunities for development of higher density housing in these areas. - Certain areas of the City have zoning designations that do not align with residential Comprehensive Plan designations that may be rezoned to residential for consistency with the Comprehensive Plan.